How to do ONLINE OUTREACH before Rebellion

 METHOD ONE: online outreach to your Local Group rebels

-Most Local Groups have lots of less active rebels - people lead busy lives and C-19 has impacted everyone, but in the run-up to Rebellion, many will understand why Local Group outreach is revving up.
+Most Local Groups have lots of less active rebels - people lead busy lives, but in the run-up to Rebellion, many will understand why Local Group outreach is revving up.

 - After the event is posted on your Facebook page, check who’s hit ‘Going’ or ‘Interested’.
 If they hit ‘Going’, message them, thanking them for coming and asking them to widen the invite by sharing the event.
 If every person brought one more person, numbers would double, two extra people each would treble attendance!